Analysis | As Kabul Falls, the Burqa Shops of Aghanistan Get Busy

 There’s a meeting of Taliban and Afghan government leaders in Doha on Monday, where negotiations are expected to take place for a peaceful transfer of power.
 All the citizens of Afghanistan can do is wait and worry.
 There were reports Sunday of dozens of helicopter flights over Kabul as the U.S. and other nations rushed to evacuate their citizens, leaving Afghans to their fate.

 So this is where we are: The Taliban now hold most of the country, from the provinces to the regional capitals, the border crossings with most of the six neighboring countries and now, the capital, well before the full withdrawal of U.S. troops on Aug.
-31. It has instructed its fighters to stay at the gates of Kabul until talks have concluded.
+31. It has instructed its fighters to stay at the gates of Kabul until talks have concluded, although footage of the group’s leaders in the presidential palace late Sunday was symbolic of just how far citizens’ democratic dreams have fallen.

-But that is cold comfort for Afghans, including the thousands of displaced people who’ve poured into the capital to escape the group’s draconian rule, as reports filter in of ugly reprisal killings, women ordered from their workplaces and into their homes, men told to grow beards and girls forbidden from attending school.
+That is the stark reality for Afghans, including the thousands of displaced people who’ve poured into the capital to escape the group’s draconian rule, as reports filter in of ugly reprisal killings, women ordered from their workplaces and into their homes, men told to grow beards and girls forbidden from attending school.
 In the tried and true playbook of militia all over the world, young men are pressured to join their ranks, their dreams of a better future evaporating with those of their sisters.
 We are straight back to the 1990s.

 Despite the very real risk, many Afghans are continuing to speak out, with some, like Muska Dastageer, a lecturer at the Kabul-based American University of Afghanistan, directly engaging with Taliban spokesmen on Twitter.
 “Afghans are done being victims.
 Afghan women will not hide.
 We will not be afraid,” Dastageer tweeted to Suhail Shaheen, a member of the group’s negotiating committee.
 “The glare of the whole world is on Afghanistan, on Kabul, on Taliban and what they do.”